nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 - **Peppermint**: Twisted peppermint staff (arcane focus), fancy spellbook, component pouch
 - **Cinnamon**: Carved wooden staff, druidic focus pendant, herbalism kit

-### OPTIONAL: The Coat Check Heist

-**Important:** Don't let players recover this gear easily!
-The makeshift weapons are half the fun.
-However, if players are really determined and want to attempt a risky heist, you can allow it as a high-stakes side mission.

-#### THE SETUP:
-Coat Check is adjacent to Grand Hall (east entrance), currently guarded by:
-- **Frostbite** (AC 14, HP 30) - Alert but focused on the hostages
-- **2 Gremlins** (AC 12, HP 7 each) - Distracted, playing with confiscated items

-#### THE HEIST (3-Round Stealth Puzzle):

-**Round 1 - Approach (DC 15 Stealth):**
-- Success: Reach coat check door undetected
-- Failure: Frostbite's ears twitch, he's suspicious (+2 DC to next check)
-- Critical Failure: Spotted immediately, combat begins

-**Round 2 - Distraction (Group Check DC 13):**
-Players must create a distraction to draw attention away.
-Options:
-- Throw shiny ornament for gremlins (auto-success if they have one)
-- Make noise elsewhere (Deception/Performance)
-- Use magic creatively (DM discretion)

-Success: Frostbite investigates, players have window
-Failure: Frostbite stays put, must try different approach or risk combat

-**Round 3 - The Grab (DC 14 Sleight of Hand or Stealth):**
-- Success: Each player grabs ONE signature item (not full loadout!)
-- Partial Success (10-13): Grab items but make noise, must flee immediately
-- Failure: Frostbite roars and attacks, full combat

-#### CONSEQUENCES:
-- **Success**: Players each recover ONE signature item (weapon, focus, or tool - their choice)
-- **Detected**: Frostbite + 2 gremlins pursue, raising alarm (attracts 1d4 more gingerbread guards in 2 rounds)
-- **Combat**: If forced to fight Frostbite here, he can call for backup (hostages in danger!)

-#### DM NOTES:
-- Make this feel risky and tense, not easy
-- Even on success, they get ONE item each, not everything
-- The makeshift weapons should still be valuable and fun
-- Consider this a "reward for boldness" rather than intended path
-- If they trigger combat, hostages may be threatened as leverage
-- Timing matters: attempting this late (after 10 PM) is easier as Frostbite is less focused

-#### Example Signature Items Recovered:
-- Ginger gets "Frostbrand" longsword back
-- Holly gets her thieves' tools
-- Peppermint gets peppermint staff (arcane focus)
-- Jolly gets full tinker's tools kit
-- Northy gets longbow + arrows
-- Cinnamon gets druidic focus pendant

 ### Christmas Spirit Rule
 The North Pole's magic is so potent that spellcasters can ignore material components without a gold cost.
 The very air hums with Christmas energy.